 This guide will:

-- provide an overview of the Onfido API and check creation
+- provide an overview of the Onfido API, check creation and the available report types

 - introduce the Onfido input-capture SDK(s)

 - explain the key terms in Onfido's identity verification technology

 You'll find more detailed information about integrating with Onfido in our 'Get started integrating' guide.

 The Onfido API allows you to submit verification checks programmatically, and is based on REST principles.
 It uses standard HTTP response codes and verbs, and token-based authentication.

 By default, verification checks using the Onfido API have the following basic workflow: